loader image

 1. Go through the backgrounds for basic understanding of the agenda and then the documents and links it mentions.
 The background guide can be obtained from the website of the conference.

-2. Read about the agenda and various perspectives on it.
-Aid and form an opinion.
+1. Read about the agenda and various perspectives on it.
+Aid and form an

-3. Understanding the legal, social, cultural and economic implications of the debate.
+2. Understanding the legal, social, cultural and economic implications of the

 1. The time for submission of the materials will be announced as the INTERNATIONAL PRESS session begins.